vatsanaij/info/README.md

 ## Biography

-Vatsanai is a Ph.D student at bio-inspired robotics and neural engineering laboratory (BRAIN Lab), school of Information Science and Technology (IST), Vidyasirimedhi Institute of Science and Technology (VISTEC), Thailand.
-He recieved his B.Eng degree in instrumentation engineering with second class honors from the King Mongkut's Institute of Technology Ladkrabang, Thailand in 2015.
+Vatsanai (Oh) was born in Yasothon, Thailand.
+Currently, he is a Ph.D student at bio-inspired robotics and neural engineering laboratory (BRAIN Lab), school of Information Science and Technology (IST), Vidyasirimedhi Institute of Science and Technology (VISTEC), Thailand.
+He recieved his B.Eng degree in instrumentation engineering with second class honors from the King Mongkut’s Institute of Technology Ladkrabang, Thailand in 2015.
-<p> </p>

 <img src="./image/vsj2.jpeg">

 <br>